 - For New York City, the tool uses sea level rise scenarios developed by the New York City Panel on Climate Change (NPCC) Climate Risk Information 2013, which was convened by Mayor Michael Bloomberg’s Office of Long Term Planning and Sustainability.
 These are regionalized projections based on thermal expansion of the ocean, dynamical changes in ocean height, land subsidence, land-water storage, land-based ice loss, and regional responses to land-based ice loss.
-The projections are for the 2020s and 2050s.
+The projections are for 2020 and 2050 (now updated to included 2080 and 2100).
 Please use the following citation for the NPCC scenarios: New York City Panel on Climate Change, 2013: Climate Risk Information 2013: Observations, Climate Change Projections, and Maps.
 C. Rosenzweig and W. Solecki (Editors), NPCC2.
 Prepared for use by the City of New York Special Initiative on Rebuilding and Resiliency.
 New York, NY.

 9. Which sea level rise scenario should I use?

 - The lower-rise scenarios may be appropriate where there is a high tolerance for risk (e.g., projects with a short lifespan or planning areas with flexibility to make alternative choices within the near-term).
 These scenarios primarily address ocean warming and do not include potential major contributions from ice sheet melting.

 - The higher-rise scenarios should be considered in situations where there is little tolerance for risk, such as projects with a long lifespan, where losses would be catastrophic, where there is limited flexibility to adapt in the near- or long-term, and those that serve critical economic and ecological function (e.g., ports or endangered species refuges).
 These scenarios primarily address both ocean warming and contributions to sea level from ice sheets.